Geoffrey Chaucer: Career

 According to tradition, Chaucer studied law in the Inner Temple (an Inn of Court) at this time.
 He became a member of the royal court of Edward III as a valet de chambre, yeoman, or esquire on 20 June 1367, a position which could entail a wide variety of tasks.
 His wife also received a pension for court employment.
 He travelled abroad many times, at least some of them in his role as a valet.
 In 1368, he may have attended the wedding of Lionel of Antwerp to Violante Visconti, daughter of Galeazzo II Visconti, in Milan.
-Two other literary stars of the era were in attendance: Jean Froissart and Petrarch.
-Around this time, Chaucer is believed to have written The Book of the Duchess in honour of Blanche of Lancaster, the late wife of John of Gaunt, who died in 1369 of the plague.
+Jean Froissart and Petrarch, also notable literary figures, were also in attendance.
+Around this time, Chaucer is believed to have written The Book of the Duchess, his first major work, in honour of Blanche of Lancaster, the late wife of John of Gaunt who died from the plague in 1369.

-Chaucer travelled to Picardy the next year as part of a military expedition; in 1373 he visited Genoa and Florence.
-Numerous scholars such as Skeat, Boitani, and Rowland suggested that, on this Italian trip, he came into contact with Petrarch or Boccaccio.
-They introduced him to medieval Italian poetry, the forms and stories of which he would use later.
-The purposes of a voyage in 1377 are mysterious, as details within the historical record conflict.
-Later documents suggest it was a mission, along with Jean Froissart, to arrange a marriage between the future King Richard II and a French princess, thereby ending the Hundred Years' War.
-If this was the purpose of their trip, they seem to have been unsuccessful, as no wedding occurred.
+The next year, Chaucer travelled to Picardy as part of a military expedition; in 1373 he visited Genoa and Florence.
+Scholars such as Walter William Skeat, Piero Boitani and Beryl Rowland have suggested that it was during the latter excursions that he came into contact with Petrarch or Boccaccio.
+They acquainted him with mediæval Italian poetry, whose forms and stories he would later employ.
+The purposes of a trip in 1377 are unclear, as it was known as a time of conflict.
+Later documents suggest it was a mission (alongside Jean Froissart) to arrange marriage between the future King Richard II and a French princess, thereby ending the Hundred Years' War.
+Were this the purpose of their trip, they seem to have been unsuccessful, as no wedding occurred.

-In 1378, Richard II sent Chaucer as an envoy (secret dispatch) to the Visconti and to Sir John Hawkwood, English condottiere (mercenary leader) in Milan.
-It has been speculated that it was Hawkwood on whom Chaucer based his character the Knight in the Canterbury Tales, for a description matches that of a 14th-century condottiere.
+In 1378 Richard II sent Chaucer as an envoy (secret dispatch) to the Visconti and Sir John Hawkwood, English condottiere (mercenary leader) in Milan.
+It has been speculated that it was Hawkwood on whom Chaucer based his character, the Knight, in the Canterbury Tales, for a description matches that of a 14th-century condottiere.

 A possible indication that his career as a writer was appreciated came when Edward III granted Chaucer "a gallon of wine daily for the rest of his life" for some unspecified task.
-This was an unusual grant, but given on a day of celebration, St George's Day, 1374, when artistic endeavours were traditionally rewarded, it is assumed to have been for another early poetic work.
-It is not known which, if any, of Chaucer's extant works prompted the reward, but the suggestion of him as poet to a king places him as a precursor to later poets laureate.
+This was an unusual grant, but given on a day of celebration, Saint George's Day, 1374, when artistic endeavours were traditionally rewarded, it is assumed to have been for another early poetic work.
+It is not known which, if any, of Chaucer's extant works prompted the reward, but the suggestion of him as a poet to a king places him as a precursor to later poets laureate.
 Chaucer continued to collect the liquid stipend until Richard II came to power, after which it was converted to a monetary grant on 18 April 1378.